 - Straight Line Method

 Let us look into each of these methods to get well acquainted with the depreciation expenses that can occur.

 Straight Line Method

-It is the regarded as the most simplest method for calculating depreciation.
+It is regarded as the simplest method for calculating depreciation.
 It is also the most commonly used.
 In this method, the depreciation expense is determined by deducting the residual value from the actual cost of the asset and dividing it by the productive life of the asset.

 Depreciation Expense = (Original Value – Residual Value) / Remaining Useful Life of the Asset.

 We will understand this concept with an example.

 Suppose a firm has purchased machinery worth Rs.
 100000 with a useful life of 10 years and a residual value of 10000.
 Then the depreciation expenses can be calculated as

 Thus, Rs.9000 can be taken as the depreciation amount for the next ten years.